-The names of the files you submit should identify the client company's name (as it appears on the faculty/team assignment list; include parenthetical description if your client company is sponsoring multiple projects) as well as the file's content (i.e., progress/interim/final and report/presentation).
-For example, "Norfolk Southern Railroad (Macon Yard) Progress Presentation.ppt" would be an acceptable file name.
+(1) Submit a hard copy to Dr. Harry Sharp (Groseclose room 332) and an electronic version via T-square.
+Contact Dr. Harry Sharp at hsharp@isye.gatech.edu if you have a problem with T-square.
+The names of the files you submit should identify the client company's name (as it appears on the faculty/team assignment list; include parenthetical description if your client company is sponsoring multiple projects) as well as the file's content (i.e., progress/interim/final, faculty/client version, and report/presentation).
+For example, "Norfolk Southern Railroad (Macon Yard) Interim Presentation (Faculty Version).ppt" is an acceptable file name.